marmelab/react-admin/docs/Inputs.md

 };
 ```

-Here is another example, this time using an MUI `Select` component:
+Here is another example, this time using an Material UI `Select` component:

 ```jsx
 // in SexInput.js